Python for Beginners:

 Live Q&A Sessions: Drop into twice-weekly live Q&A sessions for extra guidance when you need it, ensuring you never feel stuck or left behind no matter the challenge.

-Watch this short introduction to Python for Beginners to learn more about the course:
+Watch this short introduction to learn more about the course:

-👉 Join a live info session on Zoom to find out more about this course.
+👉 Register for an info session to find out more about this course.

 Why This Course?

-- Master Fundamental Python Skills: Gain a deep understanding and fluency in data types, loops, conditional statements, functions, and object-oriented principles.
-Build skills to develop robust code.
+- Master Python Fundamentals by Building: Gain a deep understanding and fluency in data types, loops, conditional statements, functions, and object-oriented principles.
+Build skills to solve problems with robust, scalable code.

 - Live Cohort-Based Learning: Participate in interactive live classes, guided by an expert instructor and supported by an engaged community of peers.

-- Apply What You Learn: Through hands-on projects and real-world scenarios, turn theory into practice.
+- Confidence You Can Show: Through hands-on projects and real-world scenarios, turn theory into practice.

 Should I Join This Course?